CESNET/URL_Evaluator/nemea_modules/url_blacklist_filter/README.md

 ## Description

 This modul recieves UniRec, checks if URL is on blacklist, if it is on blacklist, then it sends this UniRec to output.
 It requires file with blacklist as parameter.
+The primary function of tthis module is to monitor incoming HTTP network traffic and detect any attempts to access addresses listed on a pre-established blacklist.
+This module acts as a filter.
+When a malicious address is detected, the module forwards it output, which should be input of reporting module `./nemea_modules/urlblacklist2idea/urlblacklist2idea.py`.

 ### Input